 Advice on bereavement

 Grief Encounter helps families address difficult issues such as death, offering a flexible and accessible bereavement service which aims to professionally care and respond to the needs of each person they support.
 Call 020 8371 8455 during office hours or click here for more information.
+Alternatively, there is also Cruse Bereavement Care.
+Their helpline number is 0808 808 1677, and there website can be found here.

 Advice on relationships